sartorlab/mint/README.md

 #### DSS

 The results of the tests for differential methylation with `DSS` go in `test_hybrid_small/bisulfite/dss`.
-The `R` session image for each `DSS` run is saved as an `.RData` file in `test_hybrid_small/RData`.
-This allows for retesting for differential methylation with different parameters without having to read in all the data again.

 ### Pulldown